jMetal/jMetalPy/README.md

 ## Changelog

-* [v1.5.7] Use of linters for catching errors and formatters to fix style.
+* [v1.5.7] Use of linters for catching errors and formatters to fix style, minor bug fixes.
 * [v1.5.6] Removed warnings when using Python 3.8.
 * [v1.5.5] Minor bug fixes.
 * [v1.5.4] Refactored quality indicators to accept numpy array as input parameter.
 * [v1.5.4] Added [CompositeSolution](https://github.com/jMetal/jMetalPy/blob/master/jmetal/core/solution.py#L111) class to support mixed combinatorial problems. [#69](https://github.com/jMetal/jMetalPy/issues/69)

 ## License

 This project is licensed under the terms of the MIT - see the [LICENSE](LICENSE) file for details.